Stephen Mulhern forced to pull out of Saturday Night Takeaway after falling ill

-Stephen Mulhern was forced to pull out of Ant and Dec’s Saturday Night Takeaway at the last minute yesterday after falling ill.
+Stephen Mulhern was forced to pull out of Ant and Dec’s Saturday Night Takeaway at the last minute over the weekend after falling ill.

-He had been due to star on a small segment of the show, but bosses had to rearrange things so Jordan North could take over.
+He had been due to star in a small segment of the show, but bosses had to rearrange things so Jordan North could take over.

 Stephen Mulhern too ill to appear on Saturday Night Takeaway